 The Group’s strategic direction, objectives and related actions are deployed and communicated throughout the Group.
 Key performance indicators and annual targets are agreed, approved and communicated as part of the annual planning process.
 Achievements are followed monthly and quarterly in business review meetings that are held with line management in all business segments and business units.

 Key operational performance indicators are monitored continuously.
 Key process controls aim at identifying risks as well as designing preventive and detective controls.
 Corrective actions are implemented and monitored by business segment and business unit management.
 These activities need to be in compliance with Group policies and standards.
 Internal controls related to quality, safety and environmental processes and procedures are audited both internally and by external service providers.

-The Group is applying Lean Six Sigma process in all business segments to identify and implement continuous improvement projects.
+The Group is applying World Class Operations process in all business segments to identify and implement continuous improvement projects.

 Group-wide policies, for example on corporate governance for subsidiaries, competition compliance, data privacy, contracts and agreements, management of claims, disputes and proceedings as well as insider matters have been issued.
 Compliance with the policies is facilitated through communication and training.
 The Group has a Global compliance function.
 Internal audit also covers the compliance with policies.